HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 Once a trace string is added or removed in the Tracing portlet, the Digital Experience platform page containing the **Tracing portlet** application must be refreshed in the browser.

 ## View Logs in Browser Console using developer tools
-All the logs can be viewed using Developer Tools in the brower console.
+The client logs can be viewed using the Developer Tools in the web browser.
 The below image shows an example to view logs of Content Composer.

 ![View and edit media asset keywords](../../../../images/View_logs_in_console.png)